emptymalei/emptymalei.github.io/ksp/rocket_orbit_basics.md

 for circular orbits only.

 This is a magnificent relation.
-This is related to **virial theorem** which is the key to many phyiscs in general.
+It's related to **virial theorem** which is the key to many phyiscs in general.

 > **Virial Theorem**